 For any movie buff, the whole idea behind any good science-fiction is exciting and so does ‘Tomorrowland’ for the concept of alternate dimensions.
 The movie involves many things from time travel, flashes of the future, and tales of humans of different generations.

-The film starts with Frank (George Clooney) and a teenage girl Casey (Britt Robertson) doing some broadcasting and together they are up to something big, at least it seems, but we are then thrown to their backstories.
+The film starts with Frank (George Clooney) and a teenage girl Casey (Britt Robertson) doing some broadcasting and together they are up to something big, at least it seems, but we are then thrown into their backstories.

 So, here it comes, a young Frank (played by Thomas Robinson) trying to impress the judge in the 1964 World’s Fair in New York with his newly invented jetpack, in an attempt to enter the young inventor contest.
-While he fails to score a point, Frank gets to know a mysterious little girl Athena (Raffey Cassidy) who admires Frank and gave him a magic pin as a ticket to the futuristic world Tomorrowland.
+While he fails to score a point, Frank gets to know a mysterious little girl Athena (Raffey Cassidy) who admires Frank and gave him a magic pin as a ticket to the futuristic world of Tomorrowland.

 Starring: Hugh Laurie, George Clooney, Britt Robertson, Raffey Cassidy, Tim McGraw, Thomas Robinson

-Directed by: Brad Bird
+Directed by Brad Bird

 Story by Damon Lindelof, Brad Bird, Jeff Jensen

 Release Date/Year: May 22, 2015